ward/run/_posts/2018-05-27-20km-door-brussel.md

 of the lab after this race.
 I was OK with him breaking my old PR, but I was set on breaking it myself too and doing it better.

-In actual numbers, my PR was at 1:30:40 from 2016 (2015 was 1:30:41, I paced 2016 terribly).
-His PR was 1:33:xx from 2016.
-I will admit I did not feel terribly threatened (hubris?): I figured if he would break my old PR, it would not be by much.
+In actual numbers, my PR was at 1:30:40 from 2016.
+2015 had been 1:30:41, I paced 2016 terribly and blew up.
+My co-worker's PR was 1:33:xx from 2016.
+I will admit I did not feel terribly threatened by him (hubris?).
+I figured if he would break my old PR, it would not be by much.
 He on the other hand _was_ saying his training had been better than ever and that he felt more in shape than ever before.

 At the very least I wanted to PR.
 Besides that I figured my body could handle a 1:27:30, which would hopefully be plenty to keep him away.
 I had a stretch goal